Clients

 Canadian Gymnast – 2007 Pan Am Games Bronze Medallist

-Charlotte is following closely in the steps of her older sister, Gael.
-At age 14, Charlotte is making her mark on the national and international scene, with a bronze medal in the recent Pan Am Games held in Brazil.
-Charlotte is making significant gains in strength and power every week.
+Charlotte followed closely in the steps of her older sister, Gael.
+At age 14, Charlotte made her mark on the national and international scene, with a bronze medal in the Pan Am Games held in Brazil.
+Charlotte made significant gains in strength and power every week.
 Other athletes in the weight room — football and basketball players to name a few — are amazed at Charlotte’s strength given her size and weight.
-You can find out more about Charlotte at Gael’s website at www.gaelmackie.net/charlotte.htm.

 Mia Kirshner